 - Give advice on the property contract,

 - Facilitate council, strata and company title searches,

-- · Order pest and building inspections,
+- Order pest and building inspections,

 - Arrange for the signing of contracts,

 - Negotiate with the vendor's solicitor on your behalf,

-- · Arrange for the settlement process, and
+- Arrange for the settlement process, and

 - Deal with any difficulties that arise during the settlement period.

-It is a good idea to 'shop around' for someone experienced, or call the office for our recommendations.
+It is a good idea to 'shop around' for someone experienced, or call us 1800 455 118 for our recommendations.